Flying the Unfriendly Skies DVT and Toxic Air

 When a lawyer is looking to make a fortune, it seems like the sky's the limit these days.
 Look out below!

-*News Release by Greg Hickman: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Greg Hickman).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.